shogun-toolbox/shogun/doc/cookbook/source/examples/multiclass/quadratic_discriminant_analysis.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CMulticlassLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`MulticlassLabels` as

 .. sgexample:: quadratic_discriminant_analysis.sg:create_features

-We create an instance of the :sgclass:`CQDA` classifier with feature matrix and label list.
+We create an instance of the :sgclass:`QDA` classifier with feature matrix and label list.
-:sgclass:`CQDA` also has two default arguments, to set tolerance used in training and mark whether to store the within class covariances
+:sgclass:`QDA` also has two default arguments, to set tolerance used in training and mark whether to store the within class covariances

 .. sgexample:: quadratic_discriminant_analysis.sg:create_instance

-We run the train QDA algorithm and apply it to test data, which here gives :sgclass:`CMulticlassLabels`.
+We run the train QDA algorithm and apply it to test data, which here gives :sgclass:`MulticlassLabels`.

 .. sgexample:: quadratic_discriminant_analysis.sg:train_and_apply